williampiat3/ElecSolver/README.md

 - The graph-based description of an electric network
 - The corresponding sparse linear system to solve

+Its main goal is to provide a Python interface for simulating analog electric systems.
+While suitable for small circuit simulations, its strength lies in scalability—handling millions of nodes and components, assuming sufficient computational resources.

+> [!NOTE]
+> Non-linear components are not supported.
+You must manage event detection and system updates yourself.

 ## Table of content

 - [ElectricSystemSolver](#electricsystemsolver)